-That she plays a 50-year old Harvard linguistics professor makes the gradual but steady loss of her cognitive skills all the more striking.
+That she plays a 50-year-old Harvard linguistics professor makes the gradual but steady loss of her cognitive skills more striking.
 But it’s really no different for some 200,000 Americans with the early onset form of the disease.
 You live on, sometimes for a long time, and your world changes every day as you forget cherished moments, lose things, have mood swings, and get lost.

 Many people with early onset Alzheimer’s are in their 40s and 50s.
 Some are in their 30s.
-The contrast with the late onset form of the disease: “They have families, careers or are even caregivers themselves when (the) disease strikes,” the Alzheimer’s Association says.
+At that time of their lives, they may have young families, work in demanding careers, or be caring for parents.

 Medical researchers don’t know why Alzheimer’s disease can appear at a relatively young age.
 In a few hundred families, they have been able to pinpoint some rare genes that directly cause Alzheimer’s.

-If it’s in your family’s genetic code, symptoms can begin as early as age 30.
+If it’s in your family’s genetic code, symptoms of early onset Alzheimer's can begin as early as age 30.
 This familial type of early onset Alzheimer’s affects many family members in multiple generations.

 Most people with early onset Alzheimer’s have the “common” form of the disease, meaning it will progress in “roughly the same way as it does in older people,” according to the Johns Hopkins Medical Center.

 Scientists have found new clues that may help explain the cause of early onset Alzheimer’s.
-By studying people with genetic mutations in the “familial” type of the disease, they have found a protein, amyloid beta, that forms clumps of plaques in the brain.
-If you have early onset Alzheimer’s and the genetic mutation, you make more of one type of that protein than family members who don’t carry the mutation.
+By studying people with genetic mutations in the familial type of the disease, they have found a protein, amyloid beta, that forms clumps of plaques in the brain.
+If you have early onset Alzheimer’s and the genetic mutation, you make more of one type of that protein than people who don’t carry the mutation.

 The research may wind up giving doctors a marker they can check when evaluating your disease risk if you have that genetic mutation, young or old.